 def save(self, pm: PrettyMIDI, filepath: str):

-View Source File : genome_protein_plots.py
+0 Source : genome_protein_plots.py

-License : GNU General Public License v3.0
+with GNU General Public License v3.0

 def protein_annotation(first):